DS-RF/Yambo_examples/README.md

 > sbatch [job_yambo_shg](Example_08/job_yambo_shg)

 calculation time on 10 nodes with 48 cores is 25h.

+If calculations were crashed, then you need to resubmit the job, Yambo will contin ue calculation from the interrupted point.

 ### Analyze resulst for SHG